mischavandenburg/zettelkasten-cli/README.md

 - `--vim`: Indicates input is coming from vim.
 Prevents new file being opened.
 - `--help`: Show this message and exit.

+## Creating a Release

+Push the changes to the repo and create a release with a new tag from the GitHub CLI or from the UI.

+The GH Actions workflow handles the rest.
+It auto-updates the pyproject.toml and pushes to PyPi.